Chapter 3:

 Third Chances In the Bygone

-She'd managed to gather her belongings onto Zephyr's truck.
-Her beloved teddy bear and personal effects were packed securely in boxes, and the electric bike she had been hauling earlier was as secure as she could get it to be.
+Her beloved teddy bear and personal effects were finally packed securely, and the electric bike was as secure as she could get it.

-Her bionics were strong, but the rest of her body wasn't.
-Still, she'd persevered as she always had.
+Her bionics were strong, but the rest of her body certainly wasn't.
+Still, she'd eventually managed—eventually being the key word.

-She palmed the key fob as she waited, turning it over in her hands like it was a riddle she couldn't quite figure out.
+She palmed the key fob idly as she caught her breath, turning it over in her hands like it was a riddle she couldn't quite figure out.

-The cool metal surface of the device felt oddly comforting—a solid weight in her palm.
-She pressed the black button, listening to the click of the lock and the soft hum of the electronics within the truck.
+The cool metal was oddly comforting in her palm.
+She pressed a button, prompting the click of the lock and the hum of the electronics.

-She was still surprised that he'd just handed it over and let her be, considering that she was a stranger who had been living illegally on the property.
+She was still surprised that he'd just handed it over.
 For all he knew, she could've been a thief or worse.

-That thought made her stomach churn.
-She'd sort of hand-waved away the fact that she'd used stuff from the container without paying, but now that she had time to think about it, it was kind of messed up.
+Her stomach churned.
+She'd hand-waved freeloading stuff from the container.
+But now she was forced to think about it, it was kind of messed up.

-She'd read about the island in passing when she looked into places where she could live alone, but she'd never delved deeper into what actually went on.
+She'd read about the island in passing when researching where to go, but she'd never delved deeper beyond the basics.

-She only knew the basics: it was an artificial island created in 2070 to handle recycling on an international level.
-The project was funded by several countries, including the States, China, the Philippines, Indonesia, Japan, and Korea, among many others.
+It was an artificial island made to handle recycling on an international level.
+It was funded by several countries: the States, China, the Philippines, Indonesia, Japan, and Korea, among many others.
 It wasn't legally a country of its own, but it was still its own entity that governed itself.

-The history of each item flitted into mind.
-There were probably countless tales of joy, sadness, and everything in between hidden within these stacks.
+Imagined histories flitted into mind.
+There were probably countless tales of joy, sadness, and everything in between within these stacks.

-Maybe that was part of the reason why she liked this place.
-These pieces of junk were like her—here for a reason that nobody else really knew about.
+Maybe that was part of the reason that drew her here.
+All this junk was like her—here for a reason that nobody else really knew about.
 Here in the scrapyard, she could just exist without judgment.

 Well, at least that'd been the case before Zeph had shown up.